Linaro/website/_posts/current/blog/2020-09-25-enabling-uefi-secure-boot-on-u-boot.md

 * KEK (Key Enrollment Key)
 * db (allow-list of signatures)
 * dbx (deny-list of signatures)

-* "db" database may have x509 certificates, hashes of images as signatures and "dbx" may additionally contain hashes of certificates.
+"db" database may have x509 certificates, hashes of images as signatures and "dbx" may additionally contain hashes of certificates.

 An image will be granted for loading if

-* it is signed and its signature is validated by one of certificates in "db" (there can be a number of intermediate certificates involved) or
+* it is signed and its signature is validated by one of the certificates in "db" (there can be a number of intermediate certificates involved) or
 * its message digest is found in "db"

 Likewise, any image will be refused if